bhc1010/pyxm/README.md

 The name "SAM 9000" pays homage to HAL 9000, the iconic sentient computer from the movie "2001: A Space Odyssey."
 Rest assured, SAM 9000 will not exhibit any of HAL's psychopathic tendencies – it's here to enhance your STM experiments!

-**Note: The SAM 9000 is currently in an experimental stage and may possibly exhibit psycopathic tendencies.
-The SAM 9000 has currently only been tested on the RHK PanScan Freedom system.**
+**⚠️ Note: The SAM 9000 is currently in an experimental stage and may possibly exhibit psycopathic tendencies.
+The SAM 9000 has currently only been tested on the RHK PanScan Freedom system. ⚠️**

 ## Features